Disruption: Urban Protest Culture and City Life

 My current research addresses disruption of urban life during prolonged social unrest.
 In 2019, I left my home in Chile when unrelenting violence broke out between protestors and State agents in my neighborhood.
 The trauma of leaving forced me to re-examine my ideas about belonging, access to public space, and violence itself.
 In this project, I am concerned with how architecture and the physical environment are strategically used and functionally affected during riots/protests and the outcomes this has on quotidian city life.
 Drawing on similar protests occurring simultaneously (primarily in Hong Kong), I blend historical research and personal narrative to reveal disruption at levels ranging from the psychological to the social, in terms of destruction and defense of the material city and its relationship to 'home.'

-I am incorporating research from both projects into a novel.
+I am incorporating research from this project into a novel.

 Design Processes in Contemporary Chilean Architecture